-Quantum Computing: A Game Changer for Cryptocurrency? - YaNoticias
+Quantum Computing: A Game Changer for Cryptocurrency? - YANoticias

 Looking ahead, the intersection of quantum computing and cryptocurrency may lead to significant shifts in the following areas:

-– Enhanced Decentralization: As quantum threats become more prevalent, decentralized finance (DeFi) platforms that incorporate quantum-resistant protocols could rise in popularity.
+– Enhanced Decentralisation: As quantum threats become more prevalent, decentralised finance (DeFi) platforms that incorporate quantum-resistant protocols could rise in popularity.

 – Innovation in Security Technologies: Increased focus on quantum-safe solutions may push the development of groundbreaking technologies to secure data.